pagekit/razr/README.md

 ## Syntax

 The Razr syntax uses `@` as special character.
 It is used to indicate a dynamic statement for the template engine.
+Within the `@()` notation you may use regular PHP.
 The following statements are supported.

 ### Variables